Louisville Bankruptcy Attorney

 Step 3: Reviewing Creditor Claims

-Creditors have a certain amount of time to file claims in the bankruptcy case, indicating the amount of money they believe they are owed by the debtor.
+Creditors have a certain amount of time to file claims in the bankruptcy case, indicating the amount of money they believe the debtor owes them.
+Creditors are notified about the discharge of debts owed to them and are urged to cease collection attempts.
 The trustee will review these claims and may object to any that are inaccurate or improper.

 Step 4: Completing Debtor Education Courses